majuss/ecoevolpara/source/vms.rst

 Virtual machines
 ****************

-Virtual machines or VMs proive a way to deploy software fast, easy and reliable (such as the geneious server or a Microsoft-Office).
+Virtual machines or VMs proive a way to deploy software fast, easy and reliable (such as the geneious server or Microsoft-Office).

 Create a VM using QEMU